tharindrapara/tharindrapara/README.md

 AWS Certified Data Engineer | Tech Enthusiast | Investor and Traveler

-- 🔭 I’m currently working on a building a solid data pipeline for Richmond National Insurance.
+- 🔭 I’m currently working on building a scalable and reliable data pipeline for Richmond National Insurance.